 - In a medium-to-large sauté pan, heat one tablespoon of olive oil over medium heat.
 Stir in the pecans and cook for about one minute, stirring occasionally.
-Add the blanched dandelion greens and coat with 1 to 2 tablespoons of olive oil.
-Cook and stir for 1 to 2 minutes.
+Add the blanched dandelion greens and coat with 1 to 2 tablespoons of olive oil—Cook and stir for 2 to 4 minutes.
 Season lightly with salt.

-- Serving suggestion: Place the sweet and buttery beets in the middle of a large serving plate surrounded by the sautéed dandelion and pecans.
+- Place the sweet and buttery beets in the middle of a large serving plate surrounded by the sautéed dandelion and pecans.
 Enjoy!

 - Top with either crumbled goat cheese, feta cheese, Mozarella, or a sharper cheese like Manchego.

 - Serve with scrambled or fried eggs on toasted (walnut) bread.

 - Make a nourishing vegan-friendly bowl by serving it with cooked black Japonica rice on the side.

 - Serve as a side dish with bunless burgers, short ribs, salmon, or a roast.